Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: The quasigeostrophic model

 \subsection{Target variable}

-We define the intensity function of interest $R(\mathbf{x})$ as the upper-level concentration, $c_1$ (henceforth, simply $c$), averaged over a small square box $[x_0-\ell,x_0+\ell]\times[y_0-\ell,y_0+\ell]$ of half-width $\ell=\frac{2}{64}$, and 23 evenly spaced latitudes $y_0\in\big\{\frac{10}{64},\frac{12}{64},\hdots,\frac{54}{64}\big\}L$, restricted to the central region to avoid boundary effects.
+We define the intensity function of interest $R(\mathbf{x})$ as the upper-level concentration, $c_1$ (henceforth, simply $c$), averaged over a small square box $[x_0-\ell,x_0+\ell]\times[y_0-\ell,y_0+\ell]$ of half-width $\ell=\frac{2}{64}$.
+This function is designed to capture the real-world considerations and algorithmic difficulties that originally motivated the AST: it describes \emph{localized} conditions, similar to concentrated pollution, high heat, or heavy rainfall over a region on Earth, and it is mediated by traveling baroclinic waves, and as a result it displays intermittency, with extreme spikes that come and go quickly.
+The choice of upper- instead of lower-level concentration is simply to weaken the impact of arbitrary aspects of the model setup like the surface topography.
+Real-world applications would of course refine this choice in many ways, but our choice is suitable for the QG level of model idealization.

+To investigate the effects of location-dependent flow regimes, we vary $y_0$ across 23 evenly spaced latitudes $y_0\in\big\{\frac{10}{64},\frac{12}{64},\hdots,\frac{54}{64}\big\}L$, restricted to the central region to avoid boundary effects.
 The central longitude $x_0$ is fixed to $L/2$, but by zonal homogeneity any longitude would be statistically equivalent.
-We also repeated the analysis with double the box length, and found results to be qualitatively similar.
-We will mostly show results only for the smaller box size.
+We also repeated the analysis with double the box length, and found results to be qualitatively similar, so we only show results for the smaller box size.
 The effect of spatial scale is worth considering in its own right with a wider range, which we postpone to future work.

-Fig.~\ref{fig:gpd} displays some summary statistics of $R(\mathbf{x}(t))$ as functions of the target latitude $y_0$: alongside (a) the topography for reference, we show (b) the meridionally de-trended time-mean $\ang{R}(y_0)-\frac{y_0}{L}$ and (c) the standard deviation $\sqrt{\ang{R^2}(y_0)-\ang{R}^2(y_0)}$.
+Fig.~\ref{fig:gpd} displays some summary statistics of $R(\mathbf{x}(t))$ as functions of the target latitude $y_0$: alongside (a) the topography for reference, we show (b) the meridionally de-trended time-mean $\langle{R}\rangle(y_0)-\frac{y_0}{L}$ and (c) the standard deviation $\sqrt{\langle{R^2}\rangle(y_0)-\langle{R}\rangle^2(y_0)}$.
 Note the restricted latitude range.
 In (a) and (b), dashed lines show the corresponding mean and standard deviation of $c$ itself, as in Fig. \ref{fig:hovmoller}(c,d), of which $R$ is a regional average: note that $R$ has the same mean as $c$ but a smaller standard deviation, and larger box sizes would reduce it even further.

 While the low-order moments capture ordinary behavior of intensities $R$, the intensity peaks---i.e., severities $R^*$, defined in Sect. \ref{sec:sampling_estimation_methodology}---are better viewed from an extreme value theory perspective, and summarized with the peaks-over-threshold procedure \citep{Coles2001introduction}.
 We set a threshold $\mu$ as the $(\frac12)^5$th complementary quantile of $R$, also denoted $\mu[(\frac12)^5]$, i.e., the level whose exceedance probability is $q(\mu)=(\frac12)^5$.
 Severities $R^*$ are extracted as cluster maxima above $\mu$, with buffer times $A_{\text{max}}=40$ days and $B=20$ days.
 All cluster maxima from the long DNS are used as input data points to infer the parameters (scale $\sigma$, shape $\xi$) of a generalized Pareto distribution (GPD), using the maximum-likelihood routine of the \texttt{Extremes.jl} package \citep{Jalbert2024extremes}: